 New facades for the University of Lunetta (Mantua, Italy) designed by Edi Rama, artist and Prime Minister of Albania.
-The first project as Councillor for Urban Regeneration and International Projects for the city of Mantua.
-Inspired by “Give me Colours” developed by Rama as Mayor of Tirana in 1991, the project uses colours as costitutive tool for urban regeneration.
-Photos by Giulia Flavia Baczyński.
+Inspired by “Give me Colours” developed by Rama as Mayor of Tirana in 1991, the project uses colours as costitutive tool for urban regeneration. ©photos by Giulia Flavia Baczyński.

 A letter to the citizens of Mantova: